chisomruth/chisomruth/README.md

 ### Hi there 👋

 # 💫 About Me:
-💼 I'm currently working on Data Science projects<br>🔬 I'm looking to collaborate on neuroscience Data Science projects<br>❓🙋‍♀️ Ask me about Data Science and Statistical analysis<br>🤪 Fun Fact: I love research and I  am a knowledge freak<br>👋 How to reach me: my socials<br>🙋‍♀️ pronouns: she
+💼 I'm currently working on ML Research Projects<br>🔬❓🙋‍♀️ Ask me about ML Theory, NLP and Deep learning<br>🤪 Fun Fact: I love research and I  am a knowledge freak<br>👋 How to reach me: my socials<br>🙋‍♀️ pronouns: she

 ## 🌐 Socials: